hdShang/arxiv-daily/docs/cs-CL/2025-08-08/papers/250806196v1-eicap-deep-dive-in-assessment-and-enhancement-of-large-language-mode.md

 ---
 layout: default
-title: EICAP: Deep Dive in Assessment and Enhancement of Large Language Models in Emotional Intelligence through Multi-Turn Conversations
+title: "EICAP: Deep Dive in Assessment and Enhancement of Large Language Models in Emotional Intelligence through Multi-Turn Conversations"
 ---

 # EICAP: Deep Dive in Assessment and Enhancement of Large Language Models in Emotional Intelligence through Multi-Turn Conversations